Our 2016/2017 Dacia Dokker campers are perfect for 2 people traveling in Iceland.

 Because of this Campers have been increasing in popularity during the past few years, and we totally understand why.
 Camper renters are driving around our beautiful island with complete freedom where to stay the night, they just have to search for the next campsite and park.
 If they are particularly fascinated in a place they can just stay there, no need to hurry to a booked hotel room hours away.
-Campers are also much more comfortable than camping in tents (in my humble opinion) and this is especially true in the Icelandic landscape and summer weather (as you can see in below pics) :)
+Campers are also much more comfortable than camping in tents (in my humble opinion) and this is especially true in the Icelandic landscape and summer weather.

 The new SADcars campers

 Which is why we are very happy to finally have added our own campers to our fleet.